SAP-samples/teched2025-DT160/exercises/ex1/README.md

 Releasing and deploying your project to a **Shared Environment** allows:
 - Validation of the agent in a **multi-user** and **multi-system** setup.
 - Connection with shared **destinations** and external APIs.
-- End-to-end simulation of **Agentic Warehouse Operations** at scale.

 > 💡 **Good to Know:**
 > When your organization has Joule available in a **shared environment**, this same deployment flow will also apply when moving the project to **Joule in Production**.